MicrosoftDocs/entra-docs/docs/external-id/direct-federation.md

 ## Step 1: Determine if the partner needs to update their DNS text records

-Depending on the partner's IdP, the partner might need to update their DNS records to enable federation with you.
-Use the following steps to determine if DNS updates are needed.
+Use the following steps to determine if the partner needs to update their DNS records to enable federation with you.

-> [!NOTE]
-> We no longer support an allowlist of IdPs for new SAML/WS-Fed IdP federations.

 1. Check the partner's IdP passive authentication URL to see if the domain matches the target domain or a host within the target domain.
 In other words, when setting up federation for `fabrikam.com`: